Donald Harding: Execution

 Harding remained on death row in Arizona for almost ten years.
 During that time, he filed a total of three appeals, all of which saw his murder convictions and death sentences upheld.

 At Harding's hearing before the Arizona Board of Pardons and Paroles, his defense attorneys repeated the arguments they used in Harding's trial regarding his organic brain damage.
 The board ultimately refused to recommend that then-Governor Fife Symington grant mercy in the form of a reprieve or commutation to life imprisonment.

-Prior to Harding's execution, around 150 people staged an anti-death penalty protest outside of the Florence State Prison walls.
+Before Harding's execution, around 150 people staged an anti-death penalty protest outside of the Florence State Prison walls.
 Harding's execution was scheduled to take place shortly after midnight on April 6, 1992.
 Martin Concannon's widow elected not to view the execution, but Warden Roger Crist, then-Attorney General Grant Woods, Harding's religious advisor, and six reporters were witnesses.
 Harding ate a last meal consisting of fried eggs, several strips of bacon, toast with butter and honey, and orange juice.

 At approximately 12:05 a.m., Harding was led into the gas chamber.
 When the chamber was sealed, a curtain was lifted to allow witnesses to look at Harding; Attorney General Woods claimed Harding then looked at him and began yelling obscenities through the glass.
 Reporters claimed Harding also made obscene gestures with his middle finger towards Attorney General Woods as the gas spread in the chamber.

 Harding's attorney described the execution as "slow, painful, degrading, and inhumane," claiming Harding convulsed violently and repeatedly gasped for breath while his body shuddered with spasms for several minutes until he became still.
 Harding was pronounced dead ten minutes and 31 seconds after the hydrocyanic gas was released into the chamber.
 Harding was the first person executed in Arizona after the death penalty moratorium imposed by the 1972 Furman v.
 Georgia ruling was lifted, and he was the first in the state since the 1963 gas chamber execution of Manuel Silvas.